CodeGuardianSOF/DevCoin/README.md

 - PoA: proposer must be listed in `DEVCOIN_AUTHORITIES`.
 - Mint: requires `tx.from == proposer` and proposer is an authority.
-- Transfer: no signatures yet; proposer must be an authority; `from` balance is debited.
+- Transfer: proposer must be an authority; `from` balance is debited.
-- Signatures/keys are not implemented in the MVP.
+- Optional signatures: when `DEVCOIN_REQUIRE_SIGS=true`, requests must carry a valid Ed25519 `signature` over a canonical message and a `nonce` to prevent replay.

 Persistence